If your car engine management light switches on while driving, there's a problem which needs addressing ASAP.

 Therefore, if the warning light switches on, stop your car and check the fuel cap.
 If it is secure, take a close look to see if there are any cracks.

 The catalytic converter is responsible for preventing dangerous fumes like carbon monoxide and other harmful pollutants from entering the air.
 The catalytic converter is part of the exhaust system.
 If left untreated, it will pose a risk to you and your passengers, as dangerous fumes could leak into the interior of your car.

 If there is a problem with the mass airflow sensor or the engine air filter is clogged, the engine light will come on.
 Fortunately, the fix is very simple and cheap as the air filter can be easily reached and replaced if needed.

 Spark plugs are responsible for initiating the combustion process within a car's engine.
 Your car will struggle to start if one of them is faulty.
 However, a spark plug is easily replaced and the repair will not be expensive.

-With the engine warning light being a bit vague it is possible that your problem won’t be anything above, or may be a combination of a couple of them!
-If you’re unsure you can have a mechanic run your car through a couple tests to determine and then fix, the issue at hand!
+With the engine warning light being a bit vague it is possible that your problem won't be anything above, or may be a combination of a couple of them.
+If you're unsure you can have a mechanic run your car through a few tests to determine and then fix the issue at hand.